mike99mac/minimy-mike99mac/README.md

     | 13  | GPIO27 | Pause/resume                  |
     | 15  | GPIO22 | Next track                    |
     +-----+--------+-------------------------------+

-The ``buttons.py`` code is here: https://github.com/mike99mac/minimy-mike99mac/blob/main/framework/services/input/buttons.py

-One source of purchasing pushbuttons is here: https://www.amazon.com/dp/B09C8C53DM
+Here is a source of purchasing pushbuttons: https://www.amazon.com/dp/B09C8C53DM

 **TODO:** On the other boombox model, the computer is a RasPi 400 which is *offboard*, and the GPIO pins are not easily accessible.
 That will need new code to use the arrow keys on the RasPi 400 for the same function.